zhaluza/visual-css/README.md

 # Visual CSS

 Visual CSS is a tool for frontend and backend developers alike to improve their CSS skills.
-Experience a live version at [css.haluza.dev](https://css.haluza.dev/) (note: Github login is not yet functioning - currently building a backend to let users log in and save code snippets to their accounts).
+Experience a live version at [css.haluza.dev](https://css.haluza.dev/).

 <!-- TABLE OF CONTENTS -->